openharmony/docs/docs-en/readme/liteipc_driver.md

 `LITEIPC_DRIVER` specifies the name of the character device used to communicate with the LiteIPC driver (currently /dev/lite_ipc).

-Memory mapping allocates a memory area for storing messages the process receives.  ioctl calls to the driver before it has been memory mapped return with error **ENOMEM**.
+Memory mapping allocates a memory area for storing messages received by the process' tasks.  ioctl calls to the driver before it has been memory mapped return with error **ENOMEM**.

 The IpcMsg structure is the basic unit of transaction for LiteIPC.
 | Member    | Type        | Description |